davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

     3: FLP
   </h1>
 </center>
+## When the Going Gets Tough, the Tough Prove the Going's Too Tough ... and Give Up

 Before a working consensus algorithm was discovered, people chewed through this problem just as you might have during the intermission above.
 And they kept running into the same dead end, over and over.
-They could make an algorithm that provided the coherence, conflict resolution, and no-decoherence properties, and even make it *usually* fault tolerant; but there'd always be that one case, one little window of vulnerability where a particular node must not crash, lest the entire algorithm grind to a halt.
+They could make an algorithm that provided all the consensus properties, and even still make it *usually* fault tolerant, but there'd always be that one case, one little window of vulnerability where one node crashing brings the entire algorithm to a standstill.

-Well, when you're trying to design an algorithm and you repeatedly run into a dead end, the next thing you should do is try to prove impossibility: that one can never design that algorithm, because that dead end will always come up no matter what you do, due to something about the problem space.
+Some advice: when you're trying to solve a problem, and no matter what you do, you keep running into the same dead end, the next thing you should try is to prove impossibility: show that dead end will always come up no matter what you do, due to something about the problem space.
+That proves the problem is actually not solvable, which will save you the time of trying to solve the unsolvable!

-Which is exactly what three researchers did in the mid-1980s!

-## When the Going Gets Hard, Prove the Going is Hard and Give Up
+Well, that's exactly what three researchers did in the mid-1980s.
+In their paper *Impossibility of Distributed Consensus with One Faulty Process*, Fischer, Lynch and Paterson ("FLP") explained exactly why nobody could come up with a consensus algorithm that always tolerates faults.
+Their paper uses the language of formal mathematics to explain their ideas in the form of a mathematical proof, but tied up in all the state machines and network models and whatnot is a simple and insightful idea.
+In this chapter, we'll lay out that idea in simpler terms.

+## The Goal

+A note for people who don't eat mathematical proofs for breakfast: what we're about to build is an *impossibility proof*.
+We want to make the argument that there is no such thing as a fault-tolerant consensus algorithm.

+To do that, we're going to talk about all possible consensus algorithms at the same time, using abstraction.
+Just as you can take objects like "Car" and "Boat" and "Airplane" and unite them under some abstract "Vehicle" interface so we can make code that works for all possible vehicles, so too are we now going to abstract away the details of actual consensus algorithms so we can make a statement about all consensus algorithms abstractly.
+And the statement we're going to try to make is, all consensus algorithms have a way of getting stuck: there's at least one execution where a single node crashing is enough to bring the algorithm to a standstill and prevent the system from ever reaching consensus.

+Working this way makes it easy to get lost in abstraction, so along the way if you find yourself lost, try to map what we're talking about abstractly to a real consensus algorithm you already know, such as the leader-based replication and majority voting algorithms we talked about in chapter 2.
+With that, let's get cracking!

+## Decisions, Decisions

+Take another look at what we've been calling the consensus properties:

+> **Conflict Resolution**: When conflicting updates are proposed, the algorithm picks one and rejects the others
+>
+> **Coherence**: At the end of the algorithm, every server agrees which update was picked
+>
+> **No-Decoherence**: The instant a decision is made, it is final.
+New information cannot change committed decisions.

+Together, these tell a kind of story about how consensus algorithms work.
+Conflict resolution says, at the start of the algorithm, there are two options (we've been calling them "red" and "blue"), and either could be the one the algorithm ends up choosing.
+Coherence says, at the end, there is only one chosen option: red or blue.
+And no-decoherence says the decision is made in some way that also instantaneously locks it in, ensuring it can never be undone.

+If you think about it, this means the story has a climax: there must be a single step of the algorithm that makes a decision once and for all.
+Before that step runs, the system could still choose either red or blue; after that step, all fates are sealed, and either red or blue has been chosen.
+Any further decisionmaking working would be redundant, all the algorithm really needs to do after that point is make sure every node can find out what decision was made.

+TODO: examples of the decision point in our two examples from ch 2.
+The decision point for leader replication is when the leader receives the first proposal and sets value := propsed.
+The decision point for majority voting is when one candidate reaches a majority number of votes

+TODO the decision point is a single step running on a single node.
+It has to be, because it's one step and every step runs on a single node.

-TODO the details are
+TODO new heading that introduces the idea of redundancy.

-* *Impossibility of Distributed Consensus with One Faulty Process*
-* Fischer, Lynch, Paterson
-* 1985

 <center>
   <a name="part4"></a>